OpenDevICON/opendevicon/docs/scoreMethods.md

 ```

 ## Readonly Methods
-Methods decorated with **@external(readonly=True)** will have read-only access to the state database.They can be used to provide the required contract information.
+Methods decorated with **@external(readonly=True)** will have read-only access to the state database.
+They are used to provide the required contract information.
 {% hint style="info" %}
 No transaction is performed while calling readonly methods
 {% endhint%}